JurisProject/juris-publications/Sections/13 - System Attack Resistance.md

 #### 50%+1 Attack

-On top of the mechanisms that make a 51% attack difficult on any blockchain platform, the bicameral structure of Juris Foundation governance will make Juris much more resistant to a 51% attack.
-Even if someone could control a super majority of Juris Proof of Stake they would be blocked by the Proof of Judgment chamber from forcing any changes to the Foundation Contract.
+On top of the mechanisms that make a 51% attack difficult on any blockchain platform, the bicameral structure of Juris governance will make us much more resistant to a 51% attack.
+Even if someone could control a super majority of Juris Proof of Stake they would be blocked by the Proof of Judgment chamber, composed of those with the highest reputation rankings, from forcing any changes to the Master Contract.